KhronosGroup/Vulkan-Profiles/layer/profiles.md

 Downloaded device records should be reviewed to determine that their capabilities can be simulated by the underlying device.

 ### Device configuration data from the local system
-Vulkan Info can write its output in a format compatible the DevSim JSON schema, so the configuration of the local system can be captured.
+Vulkan Info can write its output in a format compatible the Profiles JSON schema, so the configuration of the local system can be captured.
-Use `vulkaninfo -j` to generate output in JSON format and redirect to a file, which can be consumed directly by DevSim.
+Use `vulkaninfo -j` to generate output in JSON format and redirect to a file, which can be consumed directly by Profiles layer.
 See the Vulkan Info documentation for further details.

 ### Device configuration data from an iOS device
 Vulkan Info can be built and run for iOS using the source and XCode project available from the [Vulkan-Tools repository](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/vulkaninfo).
 For details on running and extracting the json files see the [Vulkan Info documentation](https://vulkan.lunarg.com/doc/sdk/latest/mac/vulkaninfo.html).
 An [Apple Developer Program](https://developer.apple.com/programs/) membership is required to deploy Vulkan Info to an iOS hardware device.

 ### JSON validation
-The DevSim layer itself does very little sanity-checking of the configuration file, so those files should be validated to the schema using a separate tool, such as the following web-based validators.
+The Profiles layer itself does very little sanity-checking of the configuration file, so those files should be validated to the schema using a separate tool, such as the following web-based validators.
 1. http://www.jsonschemavalidator.net/
 2. https://json-schema-validator.herokuapp.com/
 3. https://jsonschemalint.com/#/version/draft-04/markup/json/